 Instructions

-- Place fingerling potatoes in a large Dutch oven covered with water and add 1 tablespoon of salt.
-Bring the pot to a boil and then reduce to a simmer and cook until fork tender (about 15-20 minutes) – time will vary depending on the size of your potatoes; be careful not to overcook as they’ll fall apart when smashed.
-Drain and allow the potatoes to cool until you can safely handle them (about 5 minutes).
+- Parboil the fingerling potatoes.
+Place the fingerlings in a large Dutch oven covered with water and add 1 tablespoon of salt.
+Bring the water to a boil and then reduce to a simmer and cook until fork tender (about 15-20 minutes depending on the size of your potatoes).
+Be careful not to overcook them as they'll fall apart when smashed.

-- Arrange potatoes onto the skillets and space out well for smashing.
-Use the bottom of a metal measuring cup or the bottom of a glass to press down on and smash each potato until they are ¼-inch thick.
-Repeat until all potatoes are smashed.
-It is okay if the potatoes break apart.
-Make sure potatoes are not touching when smashed.
+- Arrange the fingerlings onto the skillet or pan and smash.
+Space them out so the potatoes are not touching when smashed.
+Use the bottom of a glass or metal measuring cup to smash each potato until they are ¼-inch thick.
+It is okay if some of the potatoes break apart.

-- Drizzle the rest of the olive oil over each smashed potato and then season generously with the salt, pepper and garlic powder.
+- Season the smashed potatoes.
+Drizzle the rest of the olive oil over each smashed potato and then season generously with salt, pepper and garlic powder.

-- Bake for 20 minutes on the middle rack then carefully flip each potato and bake another 10 minutes until golden brown with crispy edges.
+- Bake the smashed potatoes.
+Bake for 20 minutes on the middle rack, then carefully flip each potato and bake for an additional 10 minutes until golden brown with crispy edges.
 Watch closely toward the end to avoid burning.

-- When baking is complete turn the oven off but leave the potatoes in with the oven door shut for an additional 10 minutes to crisp up even more.
-You can skip this step if you do not have the time.
+- Make them extra crispy (optional).
+Turn off the oven but leave the potatoes in with the oven door shut for an additional 10 minutes to crisp them up even further (if you have the time).

 Equipment